Important Factors To Consider That Affect Your Legal Talent Planning in 2023

 The cost of a bad hire can run deeply into your business.
-From interruptions to workflow, wasted time and training costs, and the cost to re-hire – wherever you are spending your recruitment budget in 2021, it needs to be with a recruiter who will guarantee your investment.
+From interruptions to workflow, wasted time and training costs, and the cost to re-hire – wherever you are spending your recruitment budget next year, it needs to be with a recruiter who will guarantee your investment.

 Knowing what you want from your legal candidates and finding them are two very different things.
 Our recruitment services are often called in when employers are struggling to find candidates with the right skills, attributes and attitude – the right mix can be hard to find, especially in a world where legal job roles and priorities are changing.

 From the candidates we speak to, we have identified three areas to focus on which will help you attract and retain top legal talent.